An Exclusive Interview with Helen Caldicott

 During the final half hour of our Program Dr. Caldicott will take questions from the audience.

 Dr. Caldicott is an Australian pediatrician and a founder of Women’s Action for Nuclear Disarmament (WAND).
-She has appeared in numerous documentaries... read more
+She has appeared in numerous documentaries and... read more

 When Nuclear War is No Longer Unthinkable: Honoring Two Television Events